uwu/shelter/packages/shelter-docs/docs/guides/lune.md

 It can create new plugins interactively, build plugins, and build monorepos.
 It also has a hot-reload "dev mode", which is useful for plugin development.

-It is currently based on esbuild, which means builds are lightning quick, at the expense of ecosystem size.
+It builds your plugins using a choice of esbuild or rolldown, which means builds are lightning quick.

 It is totally feasible to write shelter plugins by hand, and nothing stops you from doing so, but Lune generally makes the whole experience much more streamlined and comfortable.